KaueGodoy/GameJam2023/README.md

-# Ike and The Sanctuary of Life
+# Ike and the Sanctuary of Life

 A 2D, platformer-shooter, sidescroller where you control Ike, a squirrel, in his mission of saving the tree from corruption.